 Patient safety culture

-Stratis Health recruits and works with rural hospitals and CAHs to assess and improve patient safety culture—an organization’s overall commitment to health and safety management.
+For more than 10 years, Stratis Health has worked with rural hospitals and CAHs to assess and improve patient safety culture—an organization’s overall commitment to health and safety management.
 We support the hospitals in conducting the Agency for Healthcare Research and Quality patient safety culture survey, analyzing and understanding the results, and making changes to systems, processes, and their organizational cultures to improve patient safety.

 Rural emergency department transfer communication project

 Stabilizing then appropriately transferring patients to the next setting of care is a key function of emergency departments in small rural hospitals.
-This pilot project trained rural hospitals to collect information on emergency department transfer communication, and use the data to improve quality of care, safety, and outcomes for patients transferred from their emergency departments.
+This pilot project, completed in 2015, trained rural hospitals to collect information on emergency department transfer communication (EDTC), and use the data to improve quality of care, safety, and outcomes for patients transferred from their emergency departments.
 CAHs across the country use our EDTC tools and resources to support implementation of the EDTC measure as part of MBQIP.

-This work further implemented the Emergency Department Transfer Communication Measures.
-These measures, endorsed by National Quality Forum in 2007, were developed and tested under a CMS special study completed in 2005 by Stratis Health and the University of Minnesota Rural Health Research Center.
+The Emergency Department Transfer Communication Measures, endorsed by National Quality Forum in 2007, were developed and tested under a CMS special study completed in 2005 by Stratis Health and the University of Minnesota Rural Health Research Center.
 More >